danhud/Logo_Identifier/README.md

 The goal of this project was to make a small vector database of metal band logos, with the purpose of being a proof of concept for an app idea where you could upload the image of a unknown band's logo, and have it return the name and details of the band corresponding to the logo.
 Currently there are 686 bands in the database, which is a small fraction of the total bands that one could ask for.
-The bands in the database are listed in ```included_bands.csv```, and the main notebook is ```Identifier_App```; note that currently the model take up half a gigbyte of space, so I haven't yet uploaded it to GitHub (message me if you want it and I can send it to you).
+The bands in the database are listed in ```included_bands.csv```, and the main notebook is ```Identifier_App```; note that currently the model takes up half a gigbyte of space, so I haven't yet uploaded it to GitHub (message me if you want it and I can send it to you).

 ### Dataset